 Good motion isolation means one partner won’t be disturbed every time the other partner moves.
 No one wants to be jostled awake every time their partner switches positions or gets up to grab a glass of milk (no cookies, don’t worry).
 Luckily, that won’t happen on the Purple 3 bed.

 The Purple.3 also provides excellent edge support.
-This is something Purple improved on the 2, 3 and 4 models over the original.
+This is something Purple improved on the 2, 3 and 4 models over the flagship.
 The coil Purple mattresses use dense foam side rails around the perimeter of the bed.

 As a result, there’s very little compression around the edges and you never get that “I’m-about-to-roll-off” feeling.